dudustefanello/django_calendar/README.md

-# pip_app
+# django-calendar

-Template para Python Package
+Calendar with Django Models